bguesman/docsify-test/docs/quickstart/quickstart.md

 We've got a sky, and it looks roughly correct, but we don't have any clouds!
 This is because we have yet to select a **cloud preset**.

 Expanse provides a number of different presets to use as starting points for building your volumetric cloudscape.
-Since, in general, volumetric clouds are pretty hard to model, it can be easiest to start with a preset you like, and then tweak it until it looks how you want it to.
+Since, in general, volumetric clouds are pretty hard to model, it's easiest to start with a preset you like, and then tweak it until it looks how you want it to.

 Open up the prefab foldout and select the `GameObject` called `Volumetric Clouds`.
 Here you'll find a [`Creative Cloud Volume`](/editor/creative/creative_cloud_volume_block) component.
 This is an intuitive wrapper around the more complicated [procedural cloud volume](/editor/blocks/procedural_cloud_volume_block), which exposes all the cloud rendering parameters that you can adjust.

-Expanse organizes its functionality into modular blocks that you can distribute across any number of game objects.
+> Expanse organizes its functionality into modular blocks that you can distribute across any number of game objects.
 This is useful for keeping things organized, cleaning up the UI, and for ensuring that you only access features that you need.
 For more detailed info on how blocks work, you can check out the [blocks page](/editor/blocks/blocks).

 Open the preset browser tab.
 You should see an array of presets that you can select from, all with images demonstrating what they look like.